rafamarrara/CTFs/HTB/Legacy/README.md

 Saved as: ms17-010.exe
 ```

-We will edit the `zzz_exploit.py` to include some instructions to upload our payload to the target.
+We will edit the `zzz_exploit.py` file to include some instructions to upload our payload to the target.

 ```
 ...